nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2019.md

 ### Bypass Allowed Subtype Check

-Since 10.10-HF32, the allowed subtype check done by the FileManager can be bypassed using this code
+Since 10.10-HF32, the allowed subtype check, done by the FileManager, can be bypassed using this code:
 ```
 FileImporterContext.builder(coreSession, blob, parentpath)
         .bypassAllowedSubtypeCheck(true)